Raymond F. Gates, Jr. Scholarship Program

 These are truly intended as guidelines to determine which category you most likely fall within.
 The "pool" of applicants varies each year and, as applicants are judged against each other rather than against any specific criteria, you should not let these guidelines inhibit you from applying for a scholarship in the category of your choice.

-*NOTE: For 2021, due to the limited availability of SAT/ACT testing during the pandemic, we are waiving the requirement for high school seniors to submit these scores.
+*NOTE: For 2022, we are waiving the requirement for high school seniors to submit these scores - it is now optional.

 How Scholarships are Determined